Internet safety for kids: why every parent should care about content moderationSeptember 11, 2023 | UGC

 WebPurify equips brands with cutting-edge tools to mitigate multiple risks, from illegal to harmful or disruptive content, and conduct across all media formats – text, image, video, audio, livestreams, and even the metaverse.

 Content moderation is an essential tool in ensuring internet safety for kids.
 In a world where children can access virtually any content they choose with just a few clicks, it is more important than ever that their safety is prioritized by parents and online platforms alike.
-Our moderation services are invaluable in keeping children safe from harmful content online, but parents can and must also play a crucial part in reducing risk by monitoring their children’s behavior and encouraging a dialog about online activities.
+Our content moderation services are invaluable in keeping children safe from harmful content online, but parents can and must also play a crucial part in reducing risk by monitoring their children’s behavior and encouraging a dialog about online activities.